lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 A 6-course lute, an ebony version of the famous ivory original by Georg Gerle

-We regularly publish on our website images of instruments we've built in recent months; this is a version of the Georg Gerle lute, made in April 2005; it has an ebony back and neck decoration (inverting the ivory of the original).
+We regularly publish on our website a selection of images of instruments we've built; this is Sandi's version of the Georg Gerle lute, made in April 2005; it has an ebony back and neck decoration (inverting the ivory of the original).
 Further down this page, there's an image of the original lute being measured by us in the Vienna Kunsthistorischesmuseum, the collection which owns it.

 The instrument shown above (which was made for Simon Lilley, of Bolton, Lancashire) has a back made from ebony, with holly spacers; its neck, pegbox and fingerboard are veneered with ebony with bone edgings, and the rear of the neck has two inlaid green horn stripes; the heart-shaped pegs are in ebony and pernambuco.